getodk/central-backend/docs/api.md

     + Attributes (Error 403)

-## Dataset Properties [/v1]
+## Related Datasets [/v1]

 _(introduced: version 2022.3)_

 Datasets are created and updated through Forms.
-Dataset-related Forms follow a new version of the [ODK XForms specification](https://getodk.github.io/xforms-spec) that allow them to define a Dataset and a mapping of Form Fields to Dataset Properties.
+Dataset-related Forms follow [the entities sub-spec](https://getodk.github.io/xforms-spec/entities) of the ODK XForms specification that allow them to define a Dataset and a mapping of Form Fields to Dataset Properties.
 Submissions from such a Form can create Entities within the Dataset defined in the Form.

 Currently, Datasets and Dataset Properties are purely additive.
 Multiple Forms can add Properties to the same Dataset and multiple Forms can create Entities in the same Dataset.
 Not all Properties of a Dataset have to be included in a Form for that Dataset.
 For example, one Form publishing to a Dataset called `trees` could add `location` and `species`, while another could add `species` and `circumference`.
 The Properties of the Dataset would be the union of Properties from all Forms for that Dataset (`location`, `species`, `circumference`).

-Another way to think of this is how Submissions/Entities from a particular Form will affect a Dataset; which Properties will be saved on an Entity from a given Form Submission.
 Note that it is not necessary that a Form will save to all Properties of a Dataset, so the endpoint also returns a `inForm` flag for each property which is true only if the Form affects that Property.

-The following endpoints can be used on Draft and Published Forms to show how a specific Form adds or contains Properties within a specific Dataset.
+The following endpoints return the Dataset(s) that Submissions of that Form will populate.
+They also return all of the Entity Properties for each Dataset and indicate which ones are mapped to Fields in the specified Form.

-### Published Form Dataset Properties [GET /v1/projects/{projectId}/forms/{xmlFormId}/dataset-diff]
+### Published Form Related Datasets [GET /v1/projects/{projectId}/forms/{xmlFormId}/dataset-diff]

 This endpoint lists the name and Properties of a Dataset that are affected by a Form.
 The list of Properties includes all published Properties on that Dataset, but each property has the `inForm` flag to note whether or not it will be filled in by that form.